This is my current approach on how to setup Kubernetes for labing purposes.

 The package etcd-client

-provides us with a etcdctl
+provides us with an etcdctl

 that can be used to interact with the etcd cluster that backes the control-plane.
 However the tool needs some flags to be passed into for usage.
-I recommend you save yourself the following as an alias:
+I recommend you save yourself the following command as an alias:

-ETCDCTL_API=3 sudo etcdctl --endpoints https://192.168.112.51:2379 --cacert=/etc/kubernetes/pki/etcd/ca.crt --cert=/etc/kubernetes/pki/etcd/server.crt --key=/etc/kubernetes/pki/etcd/server.key
+ETCDCTL_API=3 sudo etcdctl --endpoints https://localhost:2379 --cacert=/etc/kubernetes/pki/etcd/ca.crt --cert=/etc/kubernetes/pki/etcd/server.crt --key=/etc/kubernetes/pki/etcd/server.key